 The takeover proceeded by increments.
 Steve Jobs was not a technical wizard, but he thoroughly understood the mindset of the people who were.
-So when he tossed a challenge to Burrell Smith, daring the young engineer to design a prototype Mac for the 68000 chip, the job was a cinch-despite knowing Raskin's loathing for the idea, Smith rose to the bait, and spent all of December 1980 to get it working.
+So when he tossed a challenge to Burrell Smith, daring the young engineer to design a prototype Mac for the 68000 chip, the job was a cinch-despite knowing Raskin's mania for a low-price machine, Smith rose to the bait, and spent all of December 1980 to get it working.
 Raskin was not happy about the development, but Jobs outranked him.
 All Raskin could do was quickly recalculate the rock-bottom cost of manufacturing this new version of Macintosh.